apraga/apraga.github.io/content/blog/command-line.md

 +++

-Here is a curated list of tools that I cannot live without, after many iterations (last update is September, 16th 2024).
+Here is a curated list of tools that I cannot live without, after many iterations (last update is January, 15th 2025).
 Working on Linux and Windows, I try to use cross-platforms tools.

 ## Must-have